 We expect Connecticut's economy to continue to lag the nation.
 Connecticut is a wealthy state, with per capita personal income exceeding 139% of the US.
-However, the state's population has declined 0.6% since 2013.
+However, the state's population has declined 0.6% since its peak in 2013.
 The population trends contribute to an underperforming housing market and lagging labor force growth.
 In 2018, the state's labor force grew 0.4%, compared to 1.1% nationwide.
+At the same time, the state's employment grew by a lackluster 0.1%, compared to 1.7% nationwide.
+Real GDP growth was positive in 2018, at 1.0% growth, but still less than the 2.9% growth nationally.

-The state's payroll employment still remains shy of its pre-recession peak. in 2018, the job counts in the state's manufacturing and financial activities sectors were each considerably lower than pre-recession levels.
+The state's payroll employment still remains shy of its pre-recession peak.
+In 2018, the job counts in the state's manufacturing and financial activities sectors were each considerably lower than pre-recession levels.
 State and local government employment is also lower as government budget cuts led to headcount reductions across the state.
 However, manufacturing has seen some turnaround in recent years, bolstered by defense-related production.
 Overall job growth has been primarily driven by services, especially the state's education and health sector and leisure and hospitality sectors.

-Economic headwinds include lackluster performance in the state's high-paid financial activities sector (see Exhibit 3).
+Economic headwinds include lackluster performance in the state's high-paid financial activities sector (see Exhibit 4).
 While the US recovered all the financial activities jobs lost in the recession and neighboring New York recovered most of them, Connecticut's finance sector has alternately declined and stalled.
 The failure of the sector to recover contributes to the state's slow wage growth: growth in total wages in the post-recession period has grown at roughly half the rate as in the expansion leading up to the recession.

-Source: US BLS; Moody's Analytics; Moody's Investors Service
+Source: US BLS, Moody's Analytics, Moody's Investors Service